aplteam/Fire/Docs/ReadMe.md

      ∧
 ~~~

-has the same effect: the `⎕EX` statement did actually remove the "Hello2" function from the namespace but not from the script.
+has a similar effect: the `⎕EX` statement did actually remove the `Hello2` function from the namespace but not from the script.

-Note that Fire investigates the script rather than the namespace. "`Hello2`" therefore would not pop up in Fire because it's not part of the script.
+Note that Fire investigates the script rather than the namespace. `Hello2` therefore would not pop up in Fire because it's not part of the script.
 If you find this confusing - so do I.

 If you now think: "Hang on, if `⎕FX` does not change a script at all, then surely a "Replace" operation with Fire must fail, right?" then luckily you would be wrong: Fire is smart enough to recognize the situation and manipulates - and finally fixes - the script rather than individual functions.